Mysore Mallige scandal

-The Mysore Mallige Scandal refers to a sex scandal in 2001 that involved the leaking of a home video made by a couple.
+The Mysore Mallige scandal refers to a sex scandal in 2001 that involved the leaking of a home video made by a couple.
 This scandal broke out when the home video made by the couple themselves was leaked out by a friend of the boy involved.
 Both the boy and the girl were students of an Malnad college of engineering.
 The words Mysore Mallige meaning the Jasmine (in Kannada) of Mysore is actually a double entendre because it originally refers to the flower variety by the same name.

 History

-The video was filmed by the couple to capture their lovemaking.
-This footage leaked when the boy went to get the tape converted to a CD.
-Later, one of the boy's friends who got hold of the footage and posted it on message boards on the internet under the name Mysore Mallige.
+The video was filmed by the couple (Chetna and Prithvi) to capture their lovemaking.
+This footage leaked when the boy, Prithvi went to get the tape converted to a CD.
+Later, one of the boy's friends got hold of the footage and posted it on message boards on the internet under the name Mysore Mallige.
 Once the footage went viral, police investigation started and the boy who leaked it was identified and beaten up by the victim girl's family.
-After the video was widely circulated on CDs, the couple were forced to marry in police station, they have a child and they are still married not separated and doing good in their lives.
-The story was first reported by Ravi Belagere from Bangalore.
+After the video was widely circulated on CDs, the couple were forced to marry in police station; they later separated.